In my Cashback App review, I will be checking out whether this is a legit way to save some money… Or just a scam app.

 This is all additional time.
 Whereas, some cashback apps, where you just scan receipts are actually pretty quick to do.

-I think once the APP has updated htis everywhere though, it will be so much easier.
+I think once the APP has updated this everywhere, it will be so much easier.

 There are also some cases where you will still need to scan receipts as well.